- Can a woman get naturally pregnant at the age of 45?

 - Abstain from alcohol and smoking

 Your health practitioner will give you more information after evaluating your complete health and family history.
-Accordingly, you would be referred to a fertility specialist who can decide on the right treatment.

 What Are The Advantages Of Having A Baby Later In Life?